Erik1007/Alices-Restaurant/README.md

 - [StackoverFlow Preventing Sumission to the database](https://stackoverflow.com/questions/8664486/javascript-code-to-stop-form-submission) This page was used extensivly for help writing the JavaScript code used in the reservation system modal preventing the 'submit' button fron linking with the first confirmation pop up modal.

+- [StackoverFlow creating choicefeilds in forms](https://stackoverflow.com/questions/22255759/django-forms-dynamic-choices-for-choicefield) This page was used as guidance and code for creating an available times choicefield in the reservation forms.

 ## Media:
 ********************